joewiz/joewiz.github.io/_posts/2012-02-06-an-under-appreciated-use-for-xquery-wrangling-plain-text.md

 One approach to this challenge would be to use find and replace.
 One of my colleagues tried this, using a tool at hand—Microsoft Word—and it required a 15-step set of find and replace routines, with manual corrections at many steps.
 Here is how we can use XQuery to accomplish the conversion a single step.
 We will write a series of functions that perform the following transformations on the original text:

-1. Take each line of text and turn it into a new XML element, ****, which captures the original indent level in an attribute (0 for no indent, 1 for a single tab, 2 for two tabs, and so on).
+1. Take each line of text and turn it into a new XML element, `<line>`, which captures the original indent level in an attribute (0 for no indent, 1 for a single tab, 2 for two tabs, and so on).
-2. Place these **** elements into **** elements, and recursively nest the group elements according to the indent levels
+2. Place these `<line>` elements into `<group>` elements, and recursively nest the group elements according to the indent levels
 3. Take the new group/line tree, transform it into a TEI list/item tree

 Here is the first function, **text-to-lines**: